TsarN/pysistem/README.md

  - Make sure that you are using the most recent SISTEM-Backend
  - Create /SANDBOX directory with 1777 rights
  - Add an interpretable language

+## Upgrading database
+After certain updates it may become neccessary to upgrade (migrate) database.
+To do this, type

+    $ python3 -m pysistem db:upgrade